Google Maps Alternatives

 1. Waze

-Waze is a navigation and crowdsourcing app that provides real-time traffic and road information.
-Users can report accidents, traffic jams, speed traps, and other hazards, and their reports are shared with other drivers in the area.
+Actually, Google now owns Waze.
+But it’s still an alternative!
+The key to Waze is that it’s a crowdsourcing app.
+Users can report accidents, traffic jams, speed traps, and other hazards.
+Then, their reports are shared with other drivers in the area.

 2. Apple Maps

 Apple Maps is the built-in maps app on your iPhone, iPad, and Mac computer.
-Apple Maps is a great navigation app, and it’s very easy to use.
+It’s a great navigation app, and it’s very easy to use.
 You can easily search for and navigate to addresses, and you can also search for and add specific places for quick access.

 Apple Maps also has turn-by-turn navigation, so you can follow your route with ease.
 Plus, it can automatically find your nearest transit stations to help you get around.
 When you draw two fingers on the map, you can view its 3D map in a growing list of cities.